-The Hanging Man candlestick formation, as one could predict from the name, is a bearish sign.
-This pattern occurs mainly at the top of uptrends and is a warning of a potential reversal downward.
+The Hanging Man candlestick formation, as one could predict from the name, is viewed as a bearish sign.
+This pattern occurs mainly at the top of uptrends and can act as a warning of a potential reversal downward.
 It is important to emphasize that the Hanging Man pattern is a warning of potential price change, not a signal, in and of itself, to go short.

 The Hanging Man formation, just like the Hammer, is created when the open, high, and close are roughly the same price.
 Also, there is a long lower shadow, which should be at least twice the length of the real body.

 When the high and the open are the same, a bearish Hanging Man candlestick is formed and it is considered a stronger bearish sign than when the high and close are the same, forming a bullish Hanging Man (the bullish Hanging Man is still bearish, just less so because the day closed with gains).